kirru2198/Jenkins/2_Jenkins_Installation.md

 4. **Complete the Setup Wizard**:
     - Copy the password and paste it into the setup wizard in the web interface.
-    - Install the suggested plugins (it may take 5-7 minutes).
-    - Create an admin user to finish the setup.
+    - Install Suggested Plugins: After unlocking Jenkins, you will be prompted to install suggested plugins.
+This process may take 5-7 minutes.
+The suggested plugins include essential tools that help Jenkins function optimally.
+    - Create an Admin User: After the plugins are installed, you’ll be asked to create an admin user.
+This user will have full access to Jenkins.
+You can enter any username and password, e.g.,:

+Username: admin

+Password: your-password

+Email: admin@example.com

+Complete Setup: After creating the admin user, Jenkins will be ready to use, and you'll be directed to the Jenkins dashboard.

 ---